Q: What are EarthQuaker Devices?

 Q: How can I learn to build my own pedals?

 Lots of practice.
 There are tons of DIY guitar pedal kits on the web.
 We recommend joining a few DIY pedal and synth forums.
 Become active in these online communities and build as many projects as possible.
 DIY kits for pedals and synthesizers are great, because they allow you to focus on building, and eliminate the time spent huntin’ down parts.
 There are also a number of free online learning resources for electronics.
 Check out All About Circuits.

 Q: Do you guys offer shop tours?

 Yes, we do!
-Tours are available from 9am - 5pm Monday thru Friday, and by special request on weekends.
+Tours are available on Tuesdays from 5:30 - 6pm and Thursdays from 4 - 4:30pm, and by special request on weekends.
 Tours typically last about 30-60 minutes.
 Contact us to schedule a tour.

 Q: Can you upgrade my pedal to soft-touch?

 No. Sorry!
 Due to space limitations within the enclosure, we are unable to upgrade 3PDT switches to soft-touch.

 Q: What power supplies do you recommend?
 Why?

 We recommend transformer-isolated 9v DC power supplies with a 2.1mm center-negative barrel.
 If you’re powering a single Device, the Planet Waves 9v adapter works well and has a low noise floor.